Teacher aides assist teachers in a classroom by working with students on a one-to-one basis, or in groups.

 Teacher aides usually earn

-Pay for teacher aides and special education assistants varies depending on experience and responsibilities.
+Pay for teacher aides varies depending on experience and responsibilities.
 Teacher aides only work during school hours and school terms.

 What you will do

 Teacher aides may do some or all of the following:

 - work with students one to one, and in small groups, following a programme prepared by the teacher